ryanmichaelhirst/modelers-rift-nextjs/README.md

 ## Setting up the /input directory (.bnk and .wpk files)

 2. Install and run Obsidian
-3. Select Riot Games -> League of Legends -> Game -> DATA -> Final -> Champions at the source directory
+3. Select `C:\"Riot Games"\"League of Legends"\Game\DATA\FINAL\Champions` as the source directory
-4. Extract all to /input directory
+4. Extract all to /modelers-rift/input

 ## Generating the /output directory (.ogg files)